The Daily Biotech Pulse: Assertio To Sell Opioid Pain Drug, Milestone Payment For Aduro, Myriad Genetics CEO Resigns

 The stock slumped 29.84% to $20.55 in after-hours trading.

-Assertion to Sell Opioid Pain Drug to Collegium For $375M
+Assertio to Sell Opioid Pain Drug to Collegium For $375M

 Assertio Therapeutics Inc (NASDAQ: ASRT) said it has entered into a definitive agreement with Collegium Pharmaceutical Inc (NASDAQ: COLL) to sell its Nucynta franchise products for $375 million in cash at closing, less royalties received by it in 2020.
 The agreement is expected to close Feb.
 14.